AiGentMaster/TixelCheckAndroid/README.md

 An Android application that monitors Tixel ticket URLs and alerts you when tickets become available.

 **Note: This project has been thoroughly reviewed and fixed with updated dependencies and improved build configuration.
-Attempting a new build with simplified configuration.**
+Now using direct Gradle installation rather than wrapper.**

 ## Features